 If you are going to camp, you should also make sure to bring a waterproof tent, warm sleeping bag, comfortable sleeping pads, a camping stove (to boil water and cook food), and a cooler (to keep your food cold).
 We also recommend bringing a sturdy water bottle with a purifier, especially when you are planning on hiking.
 There is often no water on the campsites or along the trail, which means you’ll have to get water from the river.
 Water purifiers or water tablets take the bacteria out of the water, eliminating the chance to get “beaver fever”.

 While a bear is unlikely to attack, there are numerous black bears on Vancouver Island.
-As there is a high chance that you will encounter one during your visit, we recommend to bring bear spray.
+As there is a high chance that you will encounter one during your visit, we recommend bringing bear spray.
 Bear Spray is more effective than the bear bells you often see.
 Bear spray is considered a “weapon” and largely reduces the risk of injury or death in the case of an attack.
 It is therefore important to know how to use it.
-Check below how to use the bear spray.

 If you have 1 week on Vancouver Island